 AWS for Cloud Insights Using CLI

-The Amazon Web Services (AWS) for Cloud Insights integration can be created and managed via two methods: the AWS Console and the AWS Command Line Interface (CLI).
-For steps within the console, and to understand more of the context around this integration, see AWS for Cloud Insights.
-For steps to create the integration by the CLI only, see below.
+The Amazon Web Services (AWS) for Cloud Insights integrations can be created and managed via two methods: the AWS Console and the AWS Command Line Interface (CLI).
+For steps within the AWS Console, and to understand more of the context around these integrations, see AWS for Cloud Insights.
+For steps to create the integrations by the CLI only, see below.

 Overview of CLI Steps